AniaPasyk/Portfolio/README.md

 My Tester's Portfolio

 ## About me
 My name is Anna Pasyk.
 I graduated from the University of Agriculture in Cracow with a master's degree in Spatial Economy.
 Since graduation, I started to interested in software testing.
 I want to gain experience in this profession because the tester’s job teaches logical thinking and it is more satisfying for me.
 I'm a self – educated person and open to quickly learning new knowledge.
 I want to learn how to make software and be part of it.
 My goal is to develop testing knowledge and technical skills.
-In the future, I want to learn programming and make use of my technical skills to be a good automation tester.
+In the future, I want to learn to program and make use of my technical skills to be a good automation tester.

 ## Certificate
 * ISTQB Certified Tester Foundation Level